W/Sa/Su at 9am

 Start & End Location

-This tour starts and ends at Fuchengmen Subway Station.
+This tour starts and ends at Zhushikou Subway Station.
 An email will be sent with detailed meeting location details immediately after booking.

 We are happy to welcome vegetarians and pescatarians, but please let us know prior to your tour date as same day requests cannot be guaranteed.
 This tour is not recommended for gluten free or vegan diets.
 Please message us prior to booking if you have any questions.